 Quitting my 9-5pm job and joining the Millennial generation of freelancing and creative living has taught me A LOT and led me to explore new career opportunities that I had previously never imagined.
 While it’s hard work, the freedom to take on new projects, learn new skills, and work with talented, passionate people has been an invaluable experience.
-As I continue to venture into the realms of marketing and web design as a freelancer, I use my writing skills to reflect and share my insights with others in my positions as:

 Other Publications: Marketing, Design & Creativity